 Evaluation of Equivalent Units of Production

-(ii).
-Statement of Cost per Equivalent Unit: This statement is prepared to compute the element-wise cost per equivalent unit.
-For this purpose, the cost of each element (i.e., material, labor and overhead) is divided by the equivalent units of production of that element.
+2. Statement of Cost per Equivalent Unit: This statement is prepared to compute the element-wise cost per equivalent unit.
+The cost of each element (i.e., material, labor, and overhead) is divided by the equivalent units of production of that element.

-(iii).
-Statement showing the Apportionment of Costs or Statement of Evaluation: The statement shows the apportionment of the total process cost to the finished output and work-in-progress of the process.
+3. Statement Showing the Apportionment of Costs or Statement of Evaluation: This statement shows the apportionment of the total process cost to the finished output and work-in-progress of the process.